rcleozier/personal-site-jekyll/_posts/2015-12-10-adblock-detection.markdown

 categories: javascript
 ---

-One way to detect the presense of an ad blocker if you're using google adsense on your website is to check if google_jobrunner is defined on your page.
+One way to detect the presence of an ad blocker if you're using google adsense on your website is to check if google_jobrunner is defined on your page.
 It should be undefined and never loaded if an adblocker is present.
 The code below uses a setTimeout() to let the google adsense javascript download and create a new instance.

 {% highlight javascript %}
 <script>